CriticalCareClub/Kompendium/Text/999-Appendix/Literatur/index.md

   2003.\*Gesprächsführung – Eine
   Praktische Anleitung.\*
   1\.
 Auflage,  Thieme.

+🗎 Damman 2017
+: **2015 ESC guidelines for the management of acute coronary syndromes in patients presenting without persistent ST-segment elevation: comments from the Dutch ACS working group.** by Damman, P.; van 't Hof, A. W. et al.
+  Netherlands heart journal : monthly journal of the Netherlands Society of Cardiology and the Netherlands Heart Foundation, 2017, 25, 181-185.

 🗎 DavisonKlinPsy 1988
 : by Davison, G. C. und J. M. Neale, eds: